JTBStud93/HW-Lists/README.md

 # HW-Lists
 Watch read and practice from the module: Arrays and Lists  Write your understanding of the topic using comments and examples (at least 10 examples) to the instructor and describe them in your own words to the best of your knowledge.
 Put your work to GIT.
 Submit the GIT url to canvas.

+//The first 4 examples are from today's class.
+2, 3, & 4 produce the same result, but each with different operators.

 #1

+//By doing this example in a script, (according to the Unity Inspector) the "Size" is already sey to zero (no elements are listed).
+But if you type 3 into Size, the names - Jenny, Bill, & Bob, - will already appear in the newly shown elements (element 0 - Jenny, etc.). type 4 or a higher number in, then more empty elements be created, and new names to can be included.
+The best part is that you can perform this in Unity while it is currently in RunTime or Play Mode.

 public class ArraryAndLists : MonoBehaviour
 {